gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists-implementation.md

 Would anything change if we implemented `add_last` for a doubly linked list?
 Implement a method `add_last` that inserts a new node with a given value as the new last node of the doubly linked list.

+Spend no more then 10 minutes working through this independently.
+Use the hints below or reach out for help if you are still feeling stuck after 10 minutes

 ##### !end-question

 ##### !placeholder